-Luxemburg.
-Only for

-Level4/5-actions NAVYA has $\mathbf{Q}$ 0

-to help out.
-This saves cost 4 Or

-and time

-Mobility service How did the mobility view of Sales-Lentz all the sites

-and CCAM service provided environment the passenger nun ntern is possible because other o

-strategy perform?
-What mable success of the whole proj

-conclusions did you it even if it is still a scientific tes

-derive for the site's • 022 but the city knows about th

-CCAM strategy? pril 2023 on for at least two yea

-How were users In Esch and Pfaffenthal the

-identified, targeted and shuttle was very visible to

-CCAM everybody and via social

-STRATEGY engaged with the media it attracted even

-(BUSINESS pilot? tourist to try it out

-In Contern the

-MODELS, communication inside and

-SERVICE between the local companies

-DESIGN) is very good to let everybody

-know there is a shuttle

-running

-How did the Very well, in case the stops of The integration in the

-integration with the autonomous shuttle and mobility app is not possible

-public transport PT are nearby for today - as long as the

-and other modes service is temporarily/need a

-work? yearly approval from the

-ministry

-User experience How did you assess see AVENUE-survey

-evaluation user experience?

-cranación user experience:

-EVALUATION Stakeholder Which stakeholders Just the cities/companies Companies seem to be more

-AND evaluation were consulted?
-How? involved and they are more price-sensitive but can easily

-MONITORING than happy with the service. combined if they are close to

-Signed contracts longer than each other/the route in the

-the project is running. same area, which lowers the

-costs for everybody

-Operational me- What data was See KPIs Vo.

-trics, data collec- collected?
-What restric- C

-tion and analysis tions did you face?

-What are your main One year is not enough to

-take aways? start a service AND have it

-running to collect a good

-What was the biggest amount of data.

-success?
-Combination with existing

-Main conclusions routes in another EU-project.

-and take aways to Both benefit from each other

-OTHER highlight (as Which challenge didn't Authorization takes more

-messages to you expect? time than expected.
-Start

-quote ASAP with the process.
-Every

-What would you have other detail with the

-done differently? manufacturer of the shuttle

-or the local partner can be

-handled in the mean-time.
+Mobility service How did the mobility Luxemburg.
+Only for Level4/5-actions NAVYA has to help out.
+This saves cost and time See AVENUE-survey. from the view of Sales-Lentz all the sites were successful in their own and CCAM strategy service provided perform?
+What conclusions did you derive for the site's CCAM strategy? way (because of the different environment the passenger numbers are not comparable).
+Esch will continue in 2023, Contern is possible because other companies are interested in the service - which is a mentionable success of the whole project because the service convinced others to be part of it even if it is still a scientific test Pfaffenthal did not restart in 2022 but the city knows about the number of passengers wants to continue the service from April 2023 on for at least two years CCAM STRATEGY (BUSINESS MODELS, SERVICE DESIGN) How were users identified, targeted and engaged with the pilot?
+In Esch and Pfaffenthal the shuttle was very visible to everybody and via social media it attracted even tourist to try it out In Contern the communication inside and between the local companies is very good to let everybody know there is a shuttle running How did the integration with public transport and other modes work?
+How did you groops Very well, in case the stops of the autonomous shuttle and PT are nearby The integration in the mobility app is not possible for today - as long as the service is temporarily/need a yearly approval from the ministry User experience evaluation How did you assess user experience? see AVENUE-survey

+EVALUATION Stakeholder Which stakeholders Just the cities/companies Companies seem to be more AND evaluation were consulted?
+How? involved and they are more price-sensitive but can easily MONITORING than happy with the service. combined if they are close to Signed contracts longer than each other/the route in the the project is running. same area, which lowers the costs for everybody Operational me- What data was See KPIs trics, data collec- collected?
+What restric- tion and analysis tions did you face?
+OTHER Main conclusions and take aways to highlight (as messages to quote What are your main take aways?
+What was the biggest success?
+Which challenge didn't you expect?
+What would you have done differently?
+One year is not enough to start a service AND have it running to collect a good amount of data.
+Combination with existing routes in another EU-project.
+Both benefit from each other Authorization takes more time than expected.
+Start ASAP with the process.
+Every other detail with the manufacturer of the shuttle or the local partner can be handled in the mean-time.